Guides/How to Build a Notification Center/How to Build a Notification Center

 }

-When you're sending the same type of notification repeatedly, using templates makes way more sense than hardcoding content in your API calls:
+When you're sending the same type of notification repeatedly, templates make more sense than hardcoding content:

 Copied!